a1nn1997/Machine_Learning_Model/README.md

 # Machine_Learning_Model
-ML model to predict real estate price not it can be modified for data analysis and get output
+ML model to predict real estate price note it can be modified for data analysis and get output